redhat-cop/operationalizing-openshift-lab/README.md

     oc get groups

-The prescense of groups and corresponding users indicate the successful completion of this iteration.
+The presence of groups and corresponding users indicate the successful completion of this iteration.

 ### Customized Project Creation